-Strategy Component Description Monitoring Performance Outcomes Carry out daily real-time predictions (forecasts) of the temporal / spatial distribution and concentrations of hydrocarbons on the surface and within the water column via numerical modelling to meet the following OPEP requirements: o In the event of a hydrocarbon release, provide operational data / information to monitor the weathering of hydrocarbons. o Implement operational monitoring in accordance with the OPEP to identify sensitivities at risk of hydrocarbon exposure, inform the NEBA and identify which sensitivities require scientific monitoring.
-OPEP Section 7 (Monitor & Evaluate).
-Monitoring Performance Standards Measurement Criteria Readiness to implement Op1 forecast modelling.
-1a : Ongoing membership with access to modelling service provider (RPS) provides operational forecast modelling.
-1b : Study Op1 IP for operational forecast modelling developed by RPS in place and approved by Environment Officer.
+Strategy Component Description Monitoring Performance Outcomes Carry out daily real-time predictions (forecasts) of the temporal/spatial distribution and concentrations of hydrocarbons on the surface and within the water column via numerical modelling to meet the following OPEP requirements: o In the event of a hydrocarbon release, provide operational data/information to monitor the weathering of hydrocarbons. o Implement operational monitoring in accordance with the OPEP to identify environmental sensitivities at risk of hydrocarbon exposure, inform the (Appendix 2 Net Environmental Benefit Assessment) NEBA and identify which environmental sensitivities require scientific monitoring. o OPEP Section 7 (Monitor & Evaluate).
+Monitoring Performance Standards Measurement Criteria 1.
+Readiness to implement Op1 forecast modelling.
+1a: Ongoing membership with access to the modelling service provider (RPS) to provide operational forecast modelling in the event of a hydrocarbon spill.
+1b: Study Op1 IP for operational forecast modelling developed by RPS, which is in place and approved by the Environment Officer.
 2. Provision of daily quasi- real-time predictions (forecasts) to inform operational responses (and scientific monitoring of sensitive locations).
-2a: Location, volume, start time and duration of spill provided to RPS by Planning Officer to initiate modelling as soon as reasonably practicable after initial notification and provide spill modelling results within 4 hours of information provision.
-2b: Daily information from operational monitoring Studies Op2 (Hydrocarbon Spill Surveillance and Tracking), Op3 (Hydrocarbon Weathering Assessment), and Op4 (Coastal Shoreline Assessment) will be provided to refine and to improve short-term model forecasts of hydrocarbon spill distributions.
-2c: Up to 3-day hydrodynamic forecasts performed at least on a daily basis, to provide inputs to hydrocarbon fate modelling.
+2a: Location, volume, start time and duration of spill provided to RPS by Planning Officer to initiate modelling as soon as reasonably practicable after initial notification.
+Allowing for spill modelling results within 4 hours of information provision.
+2b: Daily information from Operational Monitoring Studies: Op2 (Hydrocarbon Spill Surveillance and Tracking), Op3 (Hydrocarbon Weathering Assessment), and Op4 (Coastal Shoreline Assessment) will be provided to refine and improve short-term model forecasts of hydrocarbon spill distributions.
+2c: Up to 3-day hydrodynamic forecasts performed at least daily to provide inputs to hydrocarbon fate modelling.
 Performed daily to incorporate updates to regional current hydrodynamic and wind forecasts.
-Model adjusted where applicable based on validation information provided by the PI of Study Op2.
+The model should be adjusted where applicable based on the validation information provided by the PI.
 2d: Availability of RPS personnel for advice and explanation of model results at any time (24 hours a day for 7 days a week).
-Initiation Trigger Implementation following notification of a Level 2 or Level 3 hydrocarbon spill Termination Criteria The Planning Officer will terminate the operational module when the following criteria has been met: The hydrocarbon spill has ceased; and When the spill is no longer visible to human observers and 24 hrs has elapsed since the last confirmed observation of surface hydrocarbons.
-Specifically, a 'silvery / grey' sheen, as defined by Bonn Agreement Oil Appearance Code (BAOAC) is not observable.
-Study Implementation Plan Refer Implementation Plan Op1.
+Initiation Trigger Termination Criteria Implementation following notification of a Level 2 or Level 3 hydrocarbon spill The Planning Officer will terminate the operational module when the following criteria have been met: The hydrocarbon spill has ceased; The spill is no longer visible to human observers; and 24 hrs have elapsed since the last confirmed observation of surface hydrocarbons.
+Specifically, a 'silvery/grey' sheen, as defined by the Bonn Agreement Oil Appearance Code (BAOAC), is not observable.
+Study Implementation Plan Refer to Implementation Plan: Op1 (Operational Forecast Modelling) Competencies RPS is the recognised industry leader in the predictive modelling of hydrocarbon incidents.
+Therefore, competency tests and training are not warranted.
+Reporting RPS developed the IP Op1 (Operational Forecast Modelling).